Back in the 1600s, Sir Thomas Browne said “Charity begins at home.”

 I wonder how much those employees donate to charity?
 If they donate to Red Cross, is that considered a charitable contribution or just job security?

-Now, in fairness, it should be noted that Sir Thomas Browne was born in Cheapside, a place not exactly overrun with charities.
+Now, in fairness, it should be noted that Sir Thomas Browne, quoted above, was born in Cheapside, a place not exactly overrun with charities.
 If you saw the movie “A Knight’s Tale” you know that was the wrong side of the tracks in England.
 So when he said “charity begins at home,” I’m sure he never envisioned a world where "charity" could be such a lucrative business.